navibyte/geospatial/README.md

 * [Flutter](https://flutter.dev/)

 Latest on Dart SDKs
+* [Dart 3.7](https://medium.com/dartlang/announcing-dart-3-7-bf864a1b195c) with developer productivity enhancements.
+* [Dart 3.6](https://medium.com/dartlang/announcing-dart-3-6-778dd7a80983) with digit separators and new features in the pub ecosystem (pub download counts and pub workspaces)
 * [Dart 3.5](https://medium.com/dartlang/dart-3-5-6ca36259fa2f) with improvements in interoperability and an update on the Dart roadmap.
 * [Dart 3.4](https://medium.com/dartlang/dart-3-4-bd8d23b4462a) with WebAssembly (WASM) updates and the roadmap for Dart *macros*.
 * [Dart 3.3](https://medium.com/dartlang/dart-3-3-325bf2bf6c13) with extension types,  evolving JavaScript-interoperability and experimental support for WebAssembly.